primate-run/primate/docs/blog/primate-035.md

 2. The server bundle is regenerated (typically under 100ms)
 3. The new bundle is imported without restarting the runtime process
 4. Your browser automatically refreshes to reflect the changes

-This works seamlessly across all supported backend languages, including Go, Python, and Ruby.

 ## Server-client type safety